gems-uff/noworkflow/README.md

 $ now checkout -l -i 1
 ```

 By default, the checkout command only restores the script used for the trial ("simulation.py"), even when it has imports and read files as input.
-Use the option "-l" to restore imported modules and the option "-i" to restore input files.
+Use the option *-l* to restore imported modules and the option *-i* to restore input files.
 The checkout command track the evolution history.
 By default, subsequent trials are based on the previous Trial (e.g. Trial 2 is based on Trial 1).
 When you checkout a Trial, the next Trial will be based on the checked out Trial (e.g. Trial 3 based on Trial 1).